mapbender/mapbender-documentation/en/book/quickstart.rst

 Roles
 ================================================================================
-Mapbender3 provides different rights.
+Mapbender provides different rights.
 They refer to the Symfony ACL System http://symfony.com/doc/2.1/cookbook/security/acl_advanced.html#built-in-permission-map

 * view - Whether someone is allowed to view the object.
 * edit - Whether someone is allowed to make changes to the object.